10DLC Registration

 What if I don’t want to participate?

 We understand that you may not wish to participate in 10DLC registration.
-While we understand this, please know that not participating in 10DLC will have an impact on the deliverability of your messaging.
-The phone carriers have stated that they will implement additional filtering on content sent by non-10DLC registered businesses.
+While we understand this, please know that not participating in 10DLC will prevent your message delivery.